-The evaluation metrics used across studies also diverge substantially.
-While GED and Hungarian Matching are commonly applied to assess model performance, key details—such as the choice of distance kernel, the number of predictive samples, and the handling of correct empty segmentations (which cause NaNs) vary widely.
+Despite the aforementioned points, efforts to quantify observer variability show some implicit consensus.
+Notably, some of the recommendations of \citet{kahl2024values} diverge from these practices, such as how to employ the widely used LIDC-IDRI dataset~\citep{armato_lung_2011} or the Cityscapes~\cite{cityscapes} dataset, suggesting a more rigorous examination of this application.
+Furthermore, the evaluation metrics used across various studies also diverge substantially.
+While GED and Hungarian Matching are commonly applied to assess model performance, key details, such as the choice of distance kernel, the number of predictive samples, and the handling of correct empty segmentations (which cause NaNs), vary widely.
 This inconsistency is particularly evident in the work of \citet{zbinden_stochastic_2023}, who attempt to identify common ground across benchmarks but find over 10 (!) different evaluation methods.
 Additionally, many reported results are not taken from original papers but from follow-up studies using them as baselines.
 See Table~\ref{tab:lidcresults} for a comparison of benchmarks on the LIDC-IDRI dataset.
-We recommend using 16 predictive samples as the standard for evaluating the LIDC-IDRI (v2, see experiments section of~\citet{zbinden_stochastic_2023}) dataset.
-Additionally, correctly predicted empty segmentations should be assigned full score.
-Notably, the literature often overemphasizes metric improvement, which can incentivize models to simply replicate ground-truth masks rather than capture the underlying distribution.
-This risks undermining the original goal of predicting plausible, unseen segmentations, a textbook case of Goodhart's law: ``\textit{When a measure becomes a target, it ceases to be a good measure}'' and is further compounded by known biases in commonly used metrics~\citep{kohl_hierarchical_2019, zepf2023label, TMI, valiuddin2024retaining}.
-Hence, practitioners should remain cautious and complement quantitative evaluations with qualitative assessments from domain experts.